josephwan21/MAD25_T01_CA_JosephWan/README.md

 ### 3.1 Mole Movement Logic

-With the intention to get the mole to immediately move to a different position upon getting clicked, the mole was sometimes jumping twice or appearing to skip positions due to overlapping timers and state changes.
+With the intention to get the mole to immediately move to a different position upon clicking it, the mole was sometimes jumping twice or appearing to skip positions due to overlapping timers and state changes.

 **Before (Initial Attempt):**
 ```kotlin